-- 1 The program collects the information needed to complete the National CASA/GAL Association's six-month and annual surveys. - 2 The program has a tool and/or software for the collection of data with the following safeguards: - a Operational procedures governing use of the tool, system and/or software. - b Confidentiality policies concerning electronic data and information sharing via electronic media. - c Review of all decisions regarding electronic files by program management.
+- 1 The program collects the information needed to complete the National CASA/GAL Association's six-month and annual surveys, and other data collection requests. - 2 | The program has a tool and/or software for the collection of data with the following safeguards: - a Operational procedures governing use of the tool, system and/or software. - b Confidentiality policies concerning electronic data and information sharing via electronic media. - c Review of all decisions regarding electronic files by program management.